pin007/crypto-wallet/README.md

   case-insensitive, `FROM` source symbol for data conversion, `TO` destination symbol for conversion (default "USD"), default `"BTC/USD""`;
 - `attribute`: attribute for `FROM` symbol to return, see [Attributes](#attributes) for details;
-- `limit`: number of entries to return for OHLCV history data, CryptoCompare returns `limit` entries plus one - current;
+- `limit` number of returned OHLCV data points, default `1`;
+- `toDate` return OHLCV data points before given date and time, note that TODAY() function returns time part of 00:00:00 respective to time zone of active Spreadsheet, the OHLCV history data use UTC time zone;
 - `trigger`: this is helper attribute, which can be used for user initiated data update, see [Examples](#examples).

 ### Attributes